dlurton/anode/README.md

 ### Building Dependencies

-The script `tools/build-all-dependencies` will clone all of the repositories of each `anode` dependency and build all of them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
+The build scripts will clone all of the repositories of each `anode` dependency and build all of them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
 This directory may be deleted to conserve disk space after everything has successfully built, if desired.
-If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs`.
+If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs/release` or `externs/debug`, depending on if a release build has been selected or not.

+LLVM does change their public API frequently so you may have to do this every couple of weeks at least.

 ### First Time Building

-Use the script `tools/build-all` to build all dependencies and Anode.
+Use the script `tools/build-all-debug` or `tools/build-all-release` to build all dependencies and Anode in Debug or Release modes, respectively.

 ### Building Anode

 After building the first time, you can just build Anode like so:

-    mkdir cmake-build
+    mkdir cmake-build-$BUILD_TYPE
-    cd cmake-build
+    cd cmake-build-$BUILD_TYPE
-    cmake ..
+    cmake .. -DCMAKE_BUILD_TYPE=$BUILD_TYPE

+Where `$BUILD_TYPE` is `Debug` or `Release`.

 To run the all the tests, from the `cmake-build` directory, execute:

     ctest --output-on-failure